 These two loci align with “above the line” thinking – taking ownership, accountability, and responsibility – and “below the line” thinking – placing blame, making excuses, and denying issue.
 I bet from just these descriptions you can guess where I think the locus of control should be placed.

-In my new book, Your Life is Not Your To-Do List: 10 tools for a Joy-Filled Entrepreneurial Journey which is coming out soon, I explain my tool for how to change your locus of control and take ownership over your actions and mindset.
+In my new book, Your Life is Not a To-Do List: Tools for a More Joyful Entrepreneurial Journey which is coming out soon, I explain my tool for how to change your locus of control and take ownership over your actions and mindset.

 This is a sneak peek and example of one of the many tools featured in my book that will help you find your right track.